jupyter-xeus/xeus/docs/source/kernel_implementation.rst

    :dedent: 4
    :lines: 119-129

 The result and arguments of the kernel info request are described in the kernel_info_request_ documentation.
+The create_info_reply_ method will help you to provide complete information about your kernel.

 Kernel shutdown
 ~~~~~~~~~~~~~~~